Home Live For Live Music On Tour With Eggy: Waiting Game

 mike cj eggy tour charlotte

-On Tour With Eggy: Waiting Game is long-form story that takes place over the course of six days during the summer of 2023.
+On Tour With Eggy: Waiting Game is a long-form story that takes place over the course of six days during the summer of 2023.
 It is intended to be read in order.
 Since it takes roughly 45 minutes to finish, we’ve included links to the individual chapters for those who want to read it in stages.
 We hope you enjoy.

 Table of Contents